Rogue Chinese factories damaging ozone with use of illegal gases

 The abstract of the new study, which has been published in Nature, adds that the increase seen from the northeastern provinces of Shandong and Hebei account for "a substantial fraction" to the tune of at least 40 to 60 percent in the rise of CFC-11 emissions; there was also no significant increase in CFC-11 emissions seen in any other East Asian country or other regions around the world where the data is available.

-It's unclear what the economic cost of the new CFC-11 emissions would be, but a 2009 study suggested that future ozone pollution could result in $580 billion (in 2000 dollars) in annual health costs "and that mortalities from acute exposure will exceed 2 million."
+It's unclear what the economic cost of the new CFC-11 emissions would be, but a 2009 study suggested that future ozone pollution could result in $580 billion (in the year 2000) in annual health costs "and that mortalities from acute exposure will exceed 2 million."

 Fox News has reached out to the Chinese Ministry of Ecology and Environment with a request for comment.
 According to a report in The New York Times, the Ministry was prepping answers to questions the Times sent it last week about its ongoing investigation.